 University of Arkansas Partners for Inclusive Communities

 Partners for Inclusive Communities (Partners) is Arkansas’ University Center on Disabilities.
 Administratively located within the University of Arkansas College of Education and Health Professions.
 Partners is a member of the nationwide Association of University Centers on Disabilities

 - Information Sharing

 Explore Access, https://exploreaccess.org, is a web resource of the Southwest ADA Center Regional Affiliate - Arkansas, a project of the University of Arkansas - Partners for Inclusive Communities.

-The following is a list of outside resources provided by the Office of Equal Opportunity and Compliance that may provide assistance and support, to those who utilize them.
+The following is a list of outside resources provided by Equal Opportunity, Compliance & Title IX that may provide assistance and support, to those who utilize them.

 Northwest Arkansas Equality Center

 Northwest Arkansas Equality, Inc. is a community education, advocacy, resource, and service organization working to achieve full equality while creating an environment that embraces and supports the lesbian, gay, bisexual, transgender, and queer (LGBTQ) community of Northwest Arkansas.
 Northwest Arkansas Equality, Inc. is a registered public nonprofit founded in 2006, and holding 501(c)(3) charitable status since 2007.
 Our organization operates the Arthur Beeghly LGBTQ Resource Center and owns the trademark and operational rights to the official events of Northwest Arkansas Pride and Gayetteville Brands.